SDU-Chain/PRIDE-NIZK-Experiments/Experiments/readme.md

   	apt install build-essential golang-go npm nodejs screen curl python3 bash
 	npm -g install truffle

   Compile and put the executables in the bin folder as follows.

+	# Put the executables as follows:
-	./bin/car
+	# ./bin/car
-	./bin/cloudProvider
+	# ./bin/cloudProvider
-	./bin/geth-timing
+	# ./bin/geth-timing

   The following scripts might be handy.